codeincontext/bradley-mccallum/README.md

 ```

 Then paste the result in the Project content type's JSON field in Prismic.
 This process lets us version our content types and re-use our slices (Image Grid, Single Image, etc) across multiple types.

+## Special Exhibitions

+"Special Exhibitions" is a place to highlight exhibitions that don't belong to a project.
+Technically it's a project but it's hidden from the main project list on the homepage